Effects of Time Synchronization on Time-Aware Shaping¶

 The clocks begin to diverge after time synchronization in this gPTP time domain stops.

-The active clocks are still the ones using domain 0 as the source of time, thus their times diverge after the link break TODO due to not being synced.
-Again, this chart is the same as the one displaying domain 0.
+The active clocks in bridge and slave nodes are the ones that use time domain 0 as the source of time, thus the clock drift chart for the active clocks is the same as the one displaying clock drift for time domain 0.

 The next chart shows the delay: